-I'm a Ph.D.
-Candidate in the Department of Philosophy at Princeton University.
+I'm a lecturer in the Department of Philosophy at Texas State University.
 My primary research interests are in ethics and aesthetics.
-During the 2015-2016 academic year, I'll be a visiting lecturer at the Department of Philosophy at UCLA.

 Each one of us has a set of significant relationships with particular individuals: persons with whom we share friendships or romantic partnerships; long-term projects to which we are devoted; communities to which we belong; ideals to which subscribe; artworks we love; and places we treasure.
 What's more, these relationships are personal; we each have such relationships with different sets of individuals.
 The central theme of my research is the nature and significance of these relationships in a number of ethical domains—including the moral, the aesthetic, and the social and political.
 More details on my research are available here.

 I am currently finishing up my Ph.D. at Princeton University, where my advisors are Alexander Nehamas and Michael Smith.
 I received a B.A. in philosophy from Duke University.